 - Status: This is the status of an activity.

 - On-Hold: Activities that have been put on hold for any reason will be colored in yellow.

-- Waiting: Activities that are waiting for a material, a predecessor operation, or a predecessor manufacturing order will be colored in blue.
+- Waiting: Activities waiting for a material, a predecessor operation, or a predecessor manufacturing order will be colored in blue.

 - Setting-Up: Activities that are currently being set up to begin production will be colored in red.

-- Transfering: Activities that are finished entirely in production and are being transferred to the next resource or to inventory will be colored in grey.
+- Transfering: Activities finished in production and transferred to the next resource or inventory will be colored in grey.